FAQs

 How can I get my school/class involved?

 It’s fantastic that you want to empower your pupils to be a part of ending the plastic waste crisis!
-Registering your class or school to take part in The Big Plastic Count is easy and you can sign up here: thebigplasticcount.com/sign-up/schools
+Registration for this year's Big Plastic Count has now closed, but please check back next year!

 What will I receive to help me take part?